The bi-dimensional Directed IDLA forest: Construction of the Directed IDLA Forest

 Directed forests in $\R^d$ may coalesce or not according to the dimension $d$, see \textit{e.g.}\,\cite{CT,FLT,SS}.
 But whatever the dimension, in the backward sense ({\it i.e.} in the opposite direction to the one in which the branches coalesce), branches are finite (for the models previously cited) so that the directed forests do not contain bi-infinite branches.
-In regards to the directed IDLA forest $\FF_{\infty}$, branches coalesce when they get closer to the source axis $I(\infty)$ so that the backward sense is moving away from $I(\infty)$.
-Then, we conjecture that the same holds for the directed IDLA forest $\FF_\infty$: a.s. all the (infinitely many) trees making up the directed IDLA forest and rooted on the axis $I(\infty)$, are finite.
-See, for instance, the tree associated with the origin in Figure \ref{fig:finiteforest}.
-The main difficulties to get such a result are the lack of free energy property and the fact that $\FF_{\infty}$ is not invariant in distribution w.r.t.\,\textit{horizontal} translations.
+In regards to the directed IDLA forest $\FF_\infty$, branches coalesce when they get closer to the source axis $I(\infty)$ so that the backward sense is moving away from $I(\infty)$. {It is a natural question to show} that the same holds for the directed IDLA forest $\FF_\infty$, i.e. a.s. all the (infinitely many) trees making up the directed IDLA forest and rooted on the axis $I(\infty)$ are finite.
+See, for instance, the tree associated with the origin in Figure \ref{fig:finiteforest}. {The classical strategy to deal with such question consists in adapting a Burton-Keane type argument.
+In our context, the main difficulties to do it are the lack of finite energy property (allowing to locally change the forest; see Definition 2 in \cite{BK89} for a precise statement of this property) and the fact that $\FF_\infty$ is not invariant in distribution w.r.t.\,\textit{horizontal} translations.}

 Notice that, in \cite{BKP19}, the authors proved in that all the trees are a.s.\,finite in the forest they defined.
 The counterpart of this result for our IDLA forest is an open and challenging question.